ansys/pyansys/README.rst

 Granta MI BoM Analytics
 -----------------------
-The Granta MI Restricted Substances solution includes BoM Analytic Services, which providdes a REST API to allow external applications and tools to determine the compliance of materials and products against various legislations.
+The Granta MI Restricted Substances solution includes BoM Analytic Services, which provides a REST API to allow external applications and tools to determine the compliance of materials and products against various legislations.
 This package provides a Pythonic interface to the BoM Analytic Services API.